 These cannabinoids are the ones that stem from the plants like the cannabis plant.
 The word phytocannabinoids translate literally into plant-based cannabinoids.
 The most popular ones of these cannabinoids are called Cannabidiol (long for CBD), and Tetrahydrocannabinol (short form – THC).

-CBD is known for its therapeutic effects all over the world; it is one of the phytocannabinoids that cannot make a person high.
-This is because CBD is not psychoactive, which means that it is not able to alter the workings of the brain that make the body feel intoxicating effects.
+CBD is famous worldwide; it is one of the phytocannabinoids that cannot make a person high.
 The one that can do that is THC.
 Yes, you heard that right.
 It is the case, and if you are feeling high, then it is very likely that this is the result of THC, not CBD.
 This is because THC indeed possesses some of the highest psychoactive properties.

 These cannabinoids are made in the Petri dishes of the lab of the scientists, which essentially means that these are made artificially.
-These cannabinoids like the Spice and K2 are made to mimic the effects of the naturally produced endocannabinoids and phytocannabinoids, and therefore, can be highly potent.
+These cannabinoids like the Spice and K2 should mimic the effects of endocannabinoids and phytocannabinoids, and therefore, can be highly potent.
 Their high potency all makes these, highly toxic for human ingestion.
-These are mostly used for industrial applications.
+These are mostly suitable for industrial applications.
 These industrial applications can be the likes of medicinal additives.
 You should never use these yourself because of their high potency, as scientists in lab environments scientifically and carefully use these in the medicines.
-Thus you using yourself will pertain to severe side effects like excessive bleeding, especially the ones you may be using are tainted.

 The Endocannabinoid System:

 Remember when we previously talked about different receptors of the body that adhere to a diverse range of cannabinoids.
-These receptors in different parts of the body of an animal or a human are called CB1, and CB2.
-CB1 can predominantly be found in the brain, while CB2 is predominantly found in the peripheral nervous system.
-Together they make up the Endocannabinoid system, which is responsible for different bodily functions like keeping the state of the body in balance (Homeostasis), it is also modulator system of the body (remember dopamine), and also takes care of the endocrine duties, while additionally looks after immune tissues.
+These receptors in other parts of the body or a human are called CB1 and CB2.
+CB1 can predominantly be found in the brain, while CB2 is mostly found in the peripheral nervous system.
+Together they make up the Endocannabinoid system, which is responsible for different bodily functions like keeping the body’s state in balance (Homeostasis).
+It is also a modulator system of the body (remember dopamine) and takes care of the endocrine duties while also looking after immune tissues.

 Cannabinoids like the anandamide and THC interact with our bodies through this system.
 Anandamide, as mentioned before, acts as a modulator of sorts for the body and THC by binding to one of these receptors (CB1), can make us feel high.
-CBD, while one of the cannabinoids, does not interact with it, but indirectly can alter its states by binding to the receptors that can result in the direct inhibition or initiation of different processes in the ECS.
+CBD, while one of the cannabinoids, does not interact with it.

 The medical benefits of the cannabinoids:

-As you can see by your eyes, there are lots of therapeutic effects that come with the use of specific different kinds of cannabinoids.
+There are lots of various effects that come with the use of specific different kinds of cannabinoids.
 This can be a part of the sufficient answer for the question of what are cannabinoids?
-Additionally, it is known all around the world that these chemical compounds are also good sleeping aids.
-And, they are also natural anti-oxidants that can give lots of relaxation due to their soothing properties.

 Click here to learn How CBD Oil is made.